'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Dervla Kirwan

-Seemingly more cunning than a fox who’s been appointed Professor of Cunning at Oxford University, Corinne isn’t the most relatable character in episode one.
+Seemingly a psychopath (who fakes a pregnancy?!), Corinne isn’t the most relatable character at the start of the series.
 But that soon changes as we learn more about her.
 After all, if you were faced with the possibility of your family splitting apart at the seams, you’d do anything to keep it together too, wouldn’t you?

 What they say: “[Corinne] is the keeper of a tremendous secret.
 And as a lot of people will testify in their lives, sometimes they do the right thing but unfortunately [what she does] has huge ramifications.
 From her perspective, she has done the right thing… but there’s this enigmatic character, ‘the Stranger’, who has decided to infiltrate our lives, all our lives and decide that they have the moral high ground and releases certain information to their nearest and dearest.
 She watches as their lives unravel.
-But I think we all are capable of telling white lies to lubricate our lives, are we not?”
+But I think we all are capable of telling white lies to lubricate our lives, are we not?” – Dervla Kirwan

 Johanna Griffin